 On February 13, 2024, the Company completed a public offering (the "February 2024 Unit Offering") of an aggregate of 23,734,000 units (the "February Units") and 130,106,000 pre-funded units (the "February Pre-Funded Units") for a purchase price of \$0.065 per February Unit and \$0.0649 per February Pre-Funded Unit, resulting in aggregate gross proceeds of approximately \$10 million.
 Each February Unit consists of (i) one share of Common Stock, and (ii) one warrant (the "February Warrants") to purchase one share of Common Stock (the "February Warrant Shares"), at an exercise price of \$0.065 per share.
 Each February Pre-Funded Unit consists of (i) one pre-funded warrant (the "February Pre-Funded Warrants") to purchase one share of Common Stock, and (ii) one February Warrant.
-The February Warrants are not exercisable until after the date that stockholder approval is obtained to approve each of (i) the issuance of the February Warrant Shares, as may be required by the Nasdaq Requirement, and (ii) if necessary, a proposal to amend the Certificate of Incorporation to increase the authorized share capital is not split and is sufficient to cover the February Warrant Shares (and such reverse split is effectuated) ("Stockholder Approval for February 2024 Unit Offering"), and will expire on the fifth (5th) anniversary of the date on which Stockholder Approval for February 2024 Unit Offering is received and deemed effective under Delaware law.
-The February Pre-Funded Warrants are immediately exercisable for one share of Common Stock at an exercise price of \$0.0001 per share, and will remain exercisable until exercisable
+The February Warrants are not exercisable until after the date that stockholder approval is obtained to approve each of (i) the issuance of the February Warrant Shares, as may be required by the Nasdaq Requirement, and (ii) if necessary, a proposal to amend the Certificate of Incorporation to increase the authorized share capital of the Company to an amount sufficient to cover the February Warrant Shares or to effectuate a reverse stock split whereby the authorized share capital is not split and is sufficient to cover the February Warrant Shares (and such reverse split is effectuated) ("Stockholder Approval for February 2024 Unit Offering"), and will expire on the fifth (5th) anniversary of the date on which Stockholder Approval for February 2024 Unit Offering is received and deemed effective under Delaware law.
+The February Pre-Funded Warrants are immediately exercisable for one share of Common Stock at an exercise price of \$0.0001 per share, and will remain exercisable until exercised in full.